© Copyright, 2014, R. Fleischer

 If your holes were already elongated, you could drill oversized and use the next sized bolt.

-Here is the method that OAK (firstname.lastname@example.org), a recognized authority, recommends for cup replacement:
+Here is the method that OAK, now dead, who was a recognized authority, recommended for cup replacement:

 You SHOULD clean & grease ONLY the WHEEL cup splines, and NOT the drive splines, which will help avoid pushing any gritty matter, no matter how slight, into the left side of the rear drive large oil seal, which could cause it to eventually leak by injuring the seal.
 To do the best job, you need to clean the drive splines.
 I use a toothbrush or acid brush, always starting the brush on the right-most part of the drive splines, then brushing towards the left side end of the spline.
 That avoids moving dirt/grit/bristles, into the large drive seal.
 On brand-new DRIVE splines, never lubricated previously, I use Molykote M-88 or similar, it is a moly that applies wet, very thinly, like water, and dries to a film.
 You can, if careful, use any moly grease for NEW drive splines, but totally avoid anything but the thinnest possible amount of grease, and NO brush bristles left in the splines.
 In any case, the CUP splines MUST BE GREASED!

 When the large output seal is worn or damaged, it WILL leak oil, which will probably come out the hole at the bottom of the drive near the drain hole if you have it; ....the later airheads do not have that drain hole, the left side of the rear drive is a bit different, not having a sort-of 'collector cup'.
 Oil CAN leak directly out the damaged seal area and onto the brakes.